 To answer this question, we’ll have a look at the pros and cons of both running outside, and running indoors.
 Of course, it goes without saying that both forms of running are great forms of exercise.
 The benefits of running span more than just weight loss; running can help increase your bone strength, improve your cardiovascular fitness, and reduce stress, anxiety, and depression.

 If you’re just getting started on your running journey, you’ve come to the right place.
-We’ve spent hours testing the best running shoes on the market, we’ve also found the best Nike running shoes for fans of the Swoosh, and the best women’s running shoes for female runners.
+We’ve spent hours testing the best running shoes on the market.
 If you are looking to up your miles indoors, we’ve also found the best treadmills to add to your home gym setup, and the best under-desk treadmills to use in your home office.

 The benefits of running outside